Snowy Adventures Ahead: 7 Colorado Winter Hikes You Can’t Miss

 Limbaugh Canyon and Mount Herman via Pack Trail #715 | Monument

-A well marked road leads you to a rather large trailhead parking lot near Monument Rock.
-As there are several hikes from this area, make sure to download the All Trails map (link in map) to avoid more mileage.
-Hey, if you want to just wander around, feel free to add more miles to your day hike.
+WHERE TO START: A well marked road leads you to a rather large trailhead parking lot near Monument Rock.
+As there are several hikes from this area, make sure to download the All Trails map to avoid more mileage.

 The beginning of this trail is rather exposed so you probably won’t need spikes.
 Once you get into the canyon, expect a fair amount of snow and ice when hiking Colorado winter months.